 Two years after the Boyne, Louis again committed French support to James cause.
 The intended invasion fleet, while waiting for favourable winds to sail, was attacked in harbour by the English and most of the ships and supplies went up in flames.
 Dogged by ill-luck, this further defeat at La Hague was the end of James' hopes to recover the thrones of England and Scotland.

-Mary of Modena was delivered of a second child in exile in 1692, a daughter, Louisa Mary, whom James called his solace The depressed James was now totally obsessed with religion and spent most of his time at his devotions or visiting the convent of La Trappe.
+Mary of Modena was delivered of a second child in exile in 1692, a daughter, Louisa Maria Stuart, whom James called his solace.
+The depressed James was now totally obsessed with religion and spent most of his time at his devotions or visiting the convent of La Trappe.

-In August, 1701, aged sixty-eight, James collapsed whilst hearing mass.
-His small court crowded round to wait for the end.
+August 1701, aged sixty-eight, James collapsed whilst hearing mass.
+His small court crowded around to wait for the end.
 Three weeks later it came.
 James died of a brain haemorrhage.
 He was buried in France at St.Germaine.
 Louis XIV officially recognised James' son as King James III of England and VIII of Scotland after his death.